-The Company plans to raise additional capital to fulfill its operating and capital requirements through public or private equity financings, utilization of its current ATM program, strategic collaborations, licensing arrangements, government grants and/or the achievement of milestones under its collaborative agreements.
+The Company plans to raise additional capital to fulfill its operating and capital requirements through public or private equity financings, utilization of its current "at the market offering" program, or ATM Program, strategic collaborations, licensing arrangements, government grants and/or the achievement of milestones under its collaborative agreements.
 The funding requirements of the Company's operating plans, however, are based on estimates that are subject to risks and uncertainties and may change as a result of many factors currently unknown.
 Although management continues to pursue these funding plans, there is no assurance that the Company will be successful in obtaining sufficient funding on terms acceptable to the Company to fund continuing operations, if at all.
-Until such time as the Company can generate substantial product revenues, if ever, the Company expects to finance its cash needs through a combination of equity offerings, debt financings, strategic partnerships, government grants and licensing arrangements.
+Until such time that the Company can generate substantial product revenues, if ever, the Company expects to finance its cash needs through a combination of equity offerings, debt financings, strategic partnerships, licensing arrangements and government grants.
 The terms of any future financing may adversely affect the holdings or the rights of the Company's existing stockholders.